Careers in Healthcare S2 E3 Pride Month: Brynley, Project Officer

 Top skills for becoming a project officer

 The top skills for being a project officer are communication, teamwork and self-determination.
-Brynley says he needs to be able to talk with everyone, make sure he’s a great team player and organise his own time effectively and efficiently.
+Brynley says he needs to be able to talk with everyone, make sure he is a great team player, and organise his own time effectively and efficiently.

-The best thing about being a project officer for Brynley is that he is not sitting at a desk all day doing work alone.
+The best thing about being a project officer for Brynley is that he isn't sitting at a desk all day doing work alone.
 Brynley’s also speaking with his team and other colleagues and working on self-directed learning.
-Right now, he’s taking a short course on project management.
+Right now, he is taking a short course on project management.
 He says that there’s a lot of choice in how you can develop as a project officer.
 NHSScotland advocates staff training to help you to develop and bring new skills to your role.